fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/onetime-purchases-old-apis.md

-## Buy a Mutual Fund using Old APIs
+## Buy a Mutual Fund using V1 APIs
 #### Facilitate lumpsum investments for your investor

 > ##### Ensure the following before placing a purchase order